MasterChef Croatia

-MasterChef Croatia (MasterChef Hrvatska) is a Croatian competitive reality television cooking show based on the original British version of MasterChef.
+MasterChef Croatia (MasterChef Hrvatska) is a Croatian competitive reality television cooking show.
+It is the Croatian iteration of the MasterChef franchise.
 In an elimination-based format, the series follows a group of contestants facing various cooking challenges in order to win the title of MasterChef and a cash prize.

 The first season premiered on 21 March 2011 on Nova TV, and it was hosted by Jasna Nanut.
 The series went on a hiatus after the third season was aired in 2015.
 In 2021, the series returned with its fourth season and has since been on air regularly as a part of Nova TV's fall schedule.
 The seventh season premiered in September 2024.

 Format

 Each season begins with auditions during which aspiring finalists have to impress the judges by preparing a meal in front of them.
 After the finalists are selected by the jury, they face a vast array of culinary challenges.
 As the contestants are eliminated, the winner is selected among the remaining Top Two contestants at the finale.